sorchanicconmara/disaster_response_pipelines/workspace/README.md

     - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
-    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+    - To run ML pipeline that trains the classifier and saves it as a pkl `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

+**NOTE:** Due to Git file size limitations, the .pkl has been compressed as a zip file.
+After cloning the repo, unzip the file in its current location to be able to call run.py.

 2. Run the following command in the app's directory to run your web app.
     `python run.py`